astraw/async-change-tracker/README.md

 # async-change-tracker - Reactive change notifications using futures. [![Version][version-img]][version-url] [![Doc][doc-img]][doc-url]

-The main item of interest is the struct `ChangeTracker`.
+The `ChangeTracker<T>` type allows changing an owned value `T` using closures and notifies listeners just after the closure completes.

 Create a new `ChangeTracker` that takes ownership of an object of type `T`.
 You can then create a futures::Stream (with `get_changes()`) that gets a new value upon every change to the value.
 The value can be changed with the `modify()` method of `ChangeTracker` and read using the `as_ref()` method.

 This is the successor of